open-learning-exchange/open-learning-exchange.github.io/pages/profiles/satyajyoti.md

 I am particularly interested in _Automated Testing_

 * Some of the languages I know are Java, Ruby, C, C++.
-* Some of testing tools I am familar with are Selinium, HP ALM, Sauce Labs, Browser Stack.
+* Some of testing tools I am familar with are Selenium, QTP, Sauce Labs, Browser Stack.